olliesmith3/bank_tech_test/README.md

 ##### Edit

-After the addional feature 1 the balance is no longer stored on the account - this would not be compatible with back dated transactions.
+After the first addional feature the balance is no longer stored on the account - this would not be compatible with back dated transactions.
 The transaction no longer knows the balance after that transaction.